Topic specifications provide the information required to create a topic. Topics can be created from a topic specification using TopicControl.add.

 CONFLATION property.
 They are only allowed to have the values

-ROUTING topics (deprecated) are references to other topics, and have no
+SLAVE topics are references to other topics,

-topic.
+appropriate source topic.
 Observed behavior depends on the values of the

-VALIDATE_VALUES properties that are set on the
+VALIDATE_VALUES properties that are set on the source topic.

 A map of the topic properties.